Thermopower across the phase diagram of the cuprate La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ : signatures of the pseudogap and charge-density-wave phases: Discussion

 Early Seebeck measurements on Nd-LSCO and Eu-LSCO revealed that $S$ is negative at low $T$ for dopings close to $p = 0.12$~\cite{nakamura1992,hucker1998} (see open symbols in Fig.~\ref{Fig9}).
 Later studies showed that a negative $S$ at low $T$ is also observed at $p \simeq 0.12$ in LBCO~\cite{li2007}, YBCO~\cite{chang2010}, Hg1201~\cite{doiron-leyraud2013}, and LSCO~\cite{badoux2016a} showing that it is a universal property of hole-doped cuprates.
 The negative $S$ at low $T$ came to be understood as a consequence of a Fermi-surface reconstruction caused by the onset of CDW order~\cite{taillefer2009,laliberte2011}, whose other signatures are a negative Hall coefficient~\cite{leboeuf2007,doiron-leyraud2013} and low-frequency quantum oscillations~\cite{doiron-leyraud2007,barisic2013}.
 In Fig.~\ref{Fig9}, we gather together Seebeck data on Nd-LSCO, Eu-LSCO and YBCO by plotting the value of $S/T$ at $T = 25$~K vs doping.
 The agreement between early data on Nd-LSCO and our own data is excellent, as is the agreement between early and later data on Eu-LSCO.
 The fact that $S/T$ has its minimum (most negative) value at $p = 0.12$ is consistent with the fact that CDW order is strongest at $p = 0.12$ in Nd-LSCO, Eu-LSCO and YBCO (and LBCO and LSCO).

 In Fig.~\ref{Fig6}, we define \Tmax~to be the temperature below which $S/T$ starts to drop towards negative values.
 The values of \Tmax~are plotted vs $p$ in the phase diagram of Fig.~\ref{Fig1}, where we also show the corresponding values for the closely related material Eu-LSCO (taken from~\cite{laliberte2011}).
-The fact that \Tmax~matches \Tcdw, the onset temperature for CDW order detected by x-ray diffraction in Nd-LSCO~\cite{zimmermann1998,niemoller1999}) and Eu-LSCO~\cite{fink2011}, confirms that the drop in $S/T$ is caused by CDW order (Fig.~\ref{Fig1}).
+The fact that \Tmax~matches \Tcdw, the onset temperature for CDW order detected by x-ray diffraction in Nd-LSCO~\cite{zimmermann1998,niemoller1999,gupta2020} and Eu-LSCO~\cite{fink2011}, confirms that the drop in $S/T$ is caused by CDW order (Fig.~\ref{Fig1}).
 We see that \Tmax~decreases with doping, and vanishes close to $p = 0.19$.
 We therefore find no evidence of the usual effect of CDW order on the transport properties of Nd-LSCO and Eu-LSCO beyond \pcdw~$= 0.19$ (Figs.~\ref{Fig1},~\ref{Fig6}(b) and~\ref{Fig9}).
+This is consistent with a recent x-ray study of Nd-LSCO that finds no CDW order at $p = 0.18$ and 0.19, down to 20~K~\cite{gupta2020}.

 Note that the start of the CDW phase on the low doping side can also be detected using Seebeck data.
 In Eu-LSCO and YBCO, there is no trace of a drop in $S/T$ as $T \to 0$ for $p = 0.08$~\cite{laliberte2011}.
 The same is true for Nd-LSCO~\cite{hucker1998}.
 We infer that the critical doping for the onset of the CDW phase in these three materials is $p = 0.08$ (Fig.~\ref{Fig9}).
 This is nicely consistent with x-ray diffraction studies that show no CDW modulations at $p < 0.08$ in these same cuprates~\cite{fink2011,blanco-canosa2014}.